TotallyInformation/node-red-contrib-uibuilder/docs/socket-js.md

 ## Socket.IO Options

-You can override the default Socket.IO server options by using the `uibuilder.sioOptions` property in settings.js.
+You can override the default Socket.IO server options by using the `uibuilder.socketOptions` property in settings.js.
 All Socket.IO server options can be overridden.
 This can be useful for changing the default buffer size (which limits message sizes) and for changing the default CORS options.

 ## Default CORS Options